arsh7023/online-whatif/README.md

 # Online WhatIf

 Online WhatIf is a reimplementation of [What if?
 2.0](http://www.whatifinc.biz/product.php), originally conceived and written by Dick Klosterman.
-This is the What If scenario module, which provides a RESTful backend to all functionality, and is intended to be used with [WhatIf-UI](https://github.com/AURIN/online-whatif), a web front end and [WorkbenchAuth](https://github.com/AURIN/workbenchauth), a simple authentication system.
+This is the What If scenario module, which provides a RESTful backend to all functionality, and is intended to be used with [Online WhatIf UI](https://github.com/AURIN/online-whatif-ui), a web front end and [WorkbenchAuth](https://github.com/AURIN/workbenchauth), a simple authentication system.

 It is assumed that you are proficient with Linux, including installing custom server softare.
 This document will guide you through installing all of the required components on a single virtual machine.